MohTecGames/TwitchGames/README.md

     * `[Trigger] [Message]`: Asks the AI a question.
     * *Example:* `AI, tell me a joke!` (Note: Trigger word depends on your avatar's name).

-### (Note): Ollama
-* To prevent game lag, set Ollama to CPU-only, cap its usage at 5-10%, and allow for 6GB of extra RAM overhead: https://github.com/MohTecGames/TwitchGames/blob/main/Ollama/readme.txt

 ---

 ### 5. Twitch Media Overlay